dergigi/dergigi.github.io/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 Does the concept of "your passport" even make sense, if all you have is access to the internet and some magic words?

+---

-#### Warning: The following section contains example private keys.
-Do not import any sample keys or send bitcoins to the associated addresses; you will lose your money. {#294e name="294e"}
+**Warning: The following section contains example private keys.
+Do not import any sample keys or send bitcoins to the associated addresses; you will lose your money.**

+---

 Take Bitcoin as another example: you are no longer in possession of physical coins, or any physical artifact for that matter.
 No amount of